bradcypert/kotlin-styleguide/README.md

 }
 ```

-Consider using a primary constructor with nullable parameters instead of a secondary constructor.
+Consider using a primary constructor with default parameters instead of a secondary constructor.

 **Good:**